-Although LendUp’s rates and terms are similar to other payday lenders, it doesn’t offer rollover loans and borrowers cannot take on additional loans to repay a previous loan.
-LendUp can also help borrowers learn better financial habits with their free credit education and rebuild their credit depending on the state they’re in and if they repay their loans on time.
+Although LendUp’s rates and terms are similar to other payday lenders, it doesn’t offer rollover loans, and borrowers cannot take on additional loans to repay a previous loan.
+LendUp can also help borrowers learn better financial habits with their free credit education.

 Let’s be clear.
 LendUp is still a payday lender with vertigo-inducing interest rates.
 It can help towards improving your credit, but it will cost you, and it won’t be fast.